Mr Ruben Kannan

-Mr Ruben Kannan is an award-winning consultant plastic surgeon with a doctorate in nanotechnology from University College London and an additional diploma in head and neck surgery.
-He gained entry onto the GMC Specialist Register in Plastic Surgery in 2012 and has completed fellowships in facial reanimation, microsurgery and aesthetics, with advanced training in super-microsurgery (Japan), migraine surgery (USA) and Bell’s palsy surgery (USA).
+Mr Ruben Kannan is an award-winning consultant plastic surgeon with a doctorate in nanotechnology from University College London and additional diplomas in head and neck surgery as well as legal medicine.
+He gained entry onto the GMC Specialist Register in Plastic Surgery in 2012 and has completed fellowships in facial reanimation, reconstructive microsurgery, and aesthetics, with advanced training in super-microsurgery (Japan), migraine surgery (USA) and Bell’s palsy surgery (USA).

-Mr Kannan is a full member of the Sir Charles Bell Society and the British Association of Head and Neck Oncologists, in addition to being a founder of the UK Cranial Nerve Network; the first network of specialists in the world, dedicated to the management of cranial nerves.
-This allows Mr Kannan and his colleagues to not only rebuild the face but restore some or all of its function such as movement, sensation and the ability to chew; continuing to build on the legacies of both McIndoe and McLaughlin at East Grinstead.
+Mr Kannan is a full member of the Sir Charles Bell Society and is on the medical advisory board of Facial Palsy UK, and a council member for the Royal Society of Medicine (Plastic Surgery section).
+He is an expert for the International Microsurgery Club, in addition to being a founder-member of the UK Cranial Nerve Network, the first network of specialists in the world, dedicated to the management of cranial nerves.
+Mr Kannan is a good listener and seeks to customise treatment on an individual basis, based on discussions with his patients.
+This allows him and his colleagues to not only rebuild the face but restore some or all its function such as movement, sensation, and the ability to chew; continuing to build on the legacies of both McIndoe and McLaughlin at East Grinstead.